jaak-s/macau/docs/source/examples.rst

                         num_latent = 32,
                         precision  = 5.0,
                         univariate = True,
-                        burnin     = 400,
+                        burnin     = 500,
-                        nsamples   = 1600)
+                        nsamples   = 3500)

-When using it we recommend using larger values for :python:`burnin` and :python:`nsamples`, because the univariate sampler has slower mixing.
+When using it we recommend using larger values for :python:`burnin` and :python:`nsamples`, because the univariate sampler mixes slower than the blocked sampler.

 Adaptive noise
 ~~~~~~~~~~~~~~